George Springer: Personal life

+Springer is an avid ice hockey fan.
+Growing up, Springer was a big fan of the hometown Hartford Whalers of the National Hockey League (NHL).
+He grew up 15 minutes from the Whalers' arena, the Hartford Civic Center, and would often attend games with his dad.
+When Springer was seven years old, the small-market Whalers relocated to Raleigh to become the Carolina Hurricanes, and while Springer's loyalties did not follow the team to Carolina, he still subscribes to an annual streaming package to watch NHL games.
+He remains a publicly loyal Whalers fan to this day, sporting Whalers gear on occasion and during the 2023 MLB season, made plans to use Brass Bonanza, the former theme song of the Whalers, as his MLB walk-up song.
+In September 2025, Springer's Hartford Whaler-themed batting gloves were sent to the Hockey Hall of Fame.

 Springer has a stutter.
 He said that it was only after his promotion to the major leagues that he began to accept himself and develop new techniques to help him talk.
 He began to perform charity work as a spokesperson for the Stuttering Association for the Young (SAY) while in Houston, which included hosting an annual bowling benefit among other things.
 He has continued his work for SAY north of the border since joining the Blue Jays.
 Springer has participated in a baseball clinic hosted by Matt Barnes at the Newtown, Connecticut, Youth Academy for elementary school students in the aftermath of the Sandy Hook Elementary School shooting.
 Writer Jesse Sanchez wrote an article for MLB.com about Springer helping Sanchez's son, Mateo Sanchez, with the boy's own stutter.